equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 WestConnex Delivery Authority
 Environmental Impact Statement

-x

-Three lanes.
+* Three lanes.
 This option was included in the concept design that was publicly displayed between 2013 and February 2014

-x

-Four lanes.
+* Four lanes.

 The advantages and disadvantages of these options are outlined in Table 4.3.